lkoala-sec/lkoala-sec/README.md

 - 👋 Hi, I’m @lkoala-sec
-- 👀 I’m interested in Python and Hacking
+- 👀 I’m interested in Python and I.A
-- 🌱 I’m currently learning Python and Hacking
+- 🌱 I’m currently learning Python and I.A
-- 💞️ I’m looking to collaborate on Cyber security
+- 💞️ I’m looking to collaborate on Python community for I.A developers
-- 📫 How to reach me ...
+- 📫 How to reach me lucaswilliam1357@gmail.com

 <!---
 lkoala-sec/lkoala-sec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.